 AquaSafe also makes other portable safes for travelers, including a water-resistant FlexSafe that will be ready to ship in January 2018.
 Solo travelers can use the carrying strap and pockets to wear it like a bag, then affix it to a pole, beach chair or something else at their destination.
 Features include a Level 5 Cut-Resistant design and RFID Blocking.
 Price: $19.95-$59.95.Everything on this #giftguide is useful for solo travelers but I think everyone could use #10!
 Click To Tweet

 When packing for a solo trip, my first thought is always what essentials I need to keep me safe.
 The Arden Cove Crossbody Bag is stylish yet practical, with a classic look and organizational elements like two wall pockets, a zipper pocket and a wallet built right into the design.
 In terms of safety, the fully waterproof purse offers zippers that lock, a cut-proof strap, slash-proof lining and RFID protection to keep your credit card and identity information safe!
-Price: $125, though it’s currently on sale for $106.
+Price: $125.

 When traveling solo, I always feel safer with a working smartphone.
 You can ensure you’re always connected by getting a local SIM card (or using a KnowRoaming Global SIM Card) and pairing with a Brink Reach Case.
 This innovative case doubles your phone’s signal strength.
 It works by pairing a microchip embedded antenna with your smartphone’s antenna for faster data and increased reach.
 Bonus: it’s drop-proof up to six feet!
 Price: $44.99, though the cases are currently on sale for $33.74.

 Whether you’re traveling solo or with friends, getting a good night’s sleep on a plane (or those long overnight buses in South America) isn’t easy — though Manta’s Modular Sleep Mask certainly makes it easier.
 After a wildly successful Kickstarter campaign that raised $762,350 in April 2017, the sleep aid was brought to the world offering a 100% black out design.
 It’s also modular, meaning it contours to your face, even when you change positions.
-Price: $29.99, though right now it’s on sale for $18.
+Price: $29.99.

 For solo female travelers who worry about the cleanliness of their bedding, Yala Designs makes a 100% silk DreamSack Sleeping Liner to keep your mind at ease.
 And body, as the design works with your core temperature to warm you up (if you’re, say, in Alaska) or keep you cool (for those steamy Thailand nights), as silk works thermodynamically.
 It also makes a super cozy hammock liner.
 Bonus: The liner can be folded up to be the size and weight of a pair of socks, so you can still pack light!
 Price: $110.